-The European Travel Information and Authorization System or ETIAS is a new visa waiver program that is meant to strengthen the borders of the Schengen Zone.
+The European Travel Information and Authorisation System or ETIAS is a new visa waiver program that is meant to strengthen the borders of the Schengen zone.
 Tourists will need an ETIAS visa waiver for Greece as an added security measure.
 It is important to know that this is the same for all EU countries found within the Schengen Area, not just for Greece.

-Not to be confused with a standard travel visa, the ETIAS screens all applicants prior to their visit to Greece.
-Once visitors are approved they are able to move freely throughout Greece and the Schengen Zone for up to 90 days.
+Not to be confused with a standard travel visa, ETIAS screens all applicants prior to their visit to Greece.
+Once visitors are approved they are able to move freely throughout Greece and the Schengen zone for up to 90 days.

 This means many of the non-EU citizens that are currently allowed to visit Europe visa-free will need approval before entering any Schengen country, including Greece.

 Greece, the EU, and the Schengen Area

 Greece is located in Southeastern Europe and makes up part of the Balkan countries.
 The official language is Greek and the euro is used as currency.
 The country is made up of many islands along the Aegean and Ionian Seas.

 Greece became a member of the European Union in 1981 and joined the Schengen Area in 2000.
 The Schengen Area is made up of 26 countries.
 The purpose of this area is to function as one jurisdiction for international travel.

 Once the area is entered, a visitor can travel around without hard borders or additional passport controls.
 As a part of the Schengen zone, tourists who have a Greek ETIAS can travel around Greece and to any of the other Schengen countries.

 There are over 60 countries that are required to apply for an ETIAS if they wish to travel throughout Europe.
 Many of these citizens currently do not need any visa or waiver to enter the EU.
 However, beginning in 2022, this will change.